 I have such a love for mercury glass but it tends to be expensive.
 (If you want to make mercury glass on your own check it out here).
 I snagged these silver faux mercury glass ornaments at Ikea.
 I was very surprised that they had something that wasn't too modern or european that fit my christmas decor.

 Giving you a sneak peek of the rest of the room.
-I am just about finished and will be sharing in a few days a tutorial for this gold deer that is on display.
+Love the gold deer that is on display?
+Check out how easy it was to make here.
 I also want to share a secret about my tree skirt.
 Tree skirts are so expensive.
 Easily $20-$60+ and I just can't see spending that on a skirt.
 So I just buy 2 yards of fabric.
 In this case burlap and wrap it around the bottom of the tree.
 I think it looks great and no one will ever notice.